Skip to main content

 How to Translate FiveM Scripts with AI: The Complete 2026 Workflow

-Translating FiveM scripts to a new language used to mean hiring a translator, waiting two weeks, and dealing with broken placeholders when the file came back.
+Translating to a new language used to mean hiring a translator, waiting two weeks, and dealing with broken placeholders when the file came back.
 With modern AI — DeepL, GPT-4, Claude — a 500-string locale file can be translated, QA-checked, and shipped in under an hour, at production quality.

 This guide covers the full workflow: locale file architecture that scales, placeholder protection that actually works, a working Node.js pipeline for both DeepL and OpenAI, automated QA checks, and framework-specific notes for ESX, QBCore, and QBox.